Beach bungalows, ecological cabanas

 Rock walls, wood from managed forests, straw roofs, open bathrooms and local materials for decoration.
 Those are some of the creative solutions that are shaking the traditional concepts of architecture in the news.

 These aspects belong to a different way of building and projecting homes, in which the most important factor is, beyond preserving the internal comfort of the building, to respect nature as much as possible.
-“Projecting, building and living in a conscious way contributes to the present and future of the planet” says Tothe Ibiapina, professional architecte who has been working on ecological projects for over 20 years.
+“Projecting, building and living in a conscious way contributes to the present and future of the planet” says Tothe Ibiapina, professional architect who has been working on ecological projects for over 20 years.

 Tothe explains that the main focus in ecological architecture regarding hotels is the comfort and well being of the guests, through the adaptation of the bungalow to the local environment.
-“Ecological conception and the use of non-agressive techniques, materials and technologies, before, during and after the construction period are key.
+“Ecological conception and the use of non-aggressive techniques, materials and technologies, before, during and after the construction period are key.
 We design dwellings planned to take advantage of the local resources, and to reduce the impact on the environment“, he adds.

-More than a tecnique, an ecological cabana is about comfort.
+More than a technique, an ecological cabana is about comfort.
 “We always use technological means when the natural ones aren’t sufficient, says Tothe.
 “The most interesting point is that the bungalow brings comfort to the user, using natural resources as much as possible, in terms of lighting, ventilation and well being“.

 Present in the states of Ceara, Piaui and Bahia, ecological architecture has attracted the attention and influenced new generations of architects.
 “We need to leave the models of repetition and imitation behind and start building creative and new projects.
 And the environment opens space to that”, insists Tothe who has become the reference in Northeast Brazil for taking that position.